12 Types of Terrier Dog Breeds & Their Differences (With Pictures)

 Because of their powerful builds, it is imperative to seek proper training.
 They can show aggressive tendencies and will need to learn manners and restraint.

-The lifespan of a Bull Terrier averages 10-14 years.
-The most significant health issues with this breed are patellar luxation, which is a dislocation of the kneecaps.
+The lifespan of a Bull Terrier averages 10 to 14 years.
+The most significant health issue with this breed is patellar luxation, which is a dislocation of the kneecaps.
 They are also known to have allergies, heart complications, and deafness.

 3. Jack Russell Terrier

 The Jack Russell is quite a popular terrier breed known for its distinct looks.
 They are smaller dogs and have a lean, muscularly athletic frame.
-The average weight of one of these adorable balls of energy is between 13 to 15 pounds.
+The average weight of one of these adorable balls of energy is between 13 and 18 pounds.

 Jack Russell dogs are quite hyper and agile, requiring plenty of exercise.
 They make great pets for children, as they can match their energy very well.
 They are fiercely loyal and happy-go-lucky.
 Their spunky personalities can be challenging, but when trained correctly, they are fantastic companions.